yell0w4x/irisai-hiring-assignment/README.md

 as turns out sometimes behaves differently compared to real app.
 So after making integration tests I decided to add real e2e tests to be sure that the app works as necessary.
+Docker and docker compose are mandatory to have to run these tests.
+To install it on Ubuntu: `wget -qO- https://get.docker.com | sudo bash`

 ```
 $ ./run e2e-test